Balance

 When I use the word balance in my work, I mean exactly 'having two scales'.
 This definition:

-- Enables Asymmetrical Analysis: It frees 'balance' from the implication of symmetry or equality.
-A balance (having two scales) is essential for weighing and comparing two different things, acknowledging their inherent difference, which is a prerequisite for any meaningful justice or evaluation.
+- frees 'balance' from the implication of symmetry or equality.
+A balance (having two scales) is essential for weighing and comparing two different things, acknowledging their inherent difference, which is a prerequisite for any meaningful justice or evaluation;

-- Avoids Semantic Overload: It prevents the single word 'balance' from being forced to carry the meanings of both the instrument and the state of perfect equality, which often leads to ambiguity and confused arguments.
+- prevents the single word 'balance' from being forced to carry the meanings of both the instrument and the state of perfect equality, which often leads to ambiguity and confused arguments;

-- Makes Ambiguity Impossible: It forces clarity.
-Is the discussion about the structure of consideration (do we have a fair process with two sides represented?) or about the specific outcome (is the result perfectly even?).
-These are different political, ethical, and practical questions.
+- forces clarity by asking is the discussion about the structure of consideration (do we have a fair process with two sides represented?) or about the specific outcome (is the result perfectly even?).
+These are different political, ethical, and practical questions;

-- Identifies a Category Mistake: It stops the fundamental error of confusing a noun of apparatus (a tool) with a noun of state or action (a result).
+- stops the fundamental error of confusing a noun of apparatus (a tool) with a noun of state or action (a result).
 Using 'balance' to mean 'equilibrium' is like using 'ruler' to mean 'twelve inches'.
-It conflates the measuring instrument with the specific measurement.
+It conflates the measuring instrument with the specific measurement;

-- Reveals False Equivalencies: By separating the concepts, it becomes easier to spot and critique arguments that mistake the mere existence of a two-sided structure (balance) for a just or correct outcome (equilibrium).
-It highlights that having two sides heard does not automatically mean the outcome is fair or equal.
+- separate the concepts becoming easier to spot and critique arguments that mistake the mere existence of a two-sided structure (balance) for a just or correct outcome (equilibrium).
+It highlights that having two sides heard does not automatically mean the outcome is fair or equal;

-- Enhances Philosophical and Lexical Rigor: This definition follows a principle of morphological essentialism, building meaning directly from the word's constituent parts (bi- 'two' + lanx 'scale').
-This creates a stable, etymologically anchored foundation for specialized use, independent of the more fluid, conventional meaning.
+- follows a principle of morphological essentialism, building meaning directly from the word's constituent parts (bi- 'two' + lanx 'scale').
+This creates a stable, etymologically anchored foundation for specialized use, independent of the more fluid, conventional meaning;

-- Creates Conceptual Space for Dynamics: It frames balance as the necessary condition for a dynamic process.
-You must first 'have two scales' before you can engage in the ongoing activity of '"'setting them level' (equilibrium), which may be a continual adjustment rather than a static state.
+- frames balance as the necessary condition for a dynamic process.
+You must first 'have two scales' before you can engage in the ongoing activity of 'setting them level' (equilibrium), which may be a continual adjustment rather than a static state.

 Sources